carlo-colombo/CashSplitter/README.md

 # Cashsplitter

-Cashsplitter is a tool to help manages expenses when in group of people.
+Cashsplitter is a tool to help manage expenses when in a group of people.
+The app allows users to create groups for tracking shared expenses and easily split costs among participants.

+## Features

+- Create expense groups with descriptions (e.g., "Trip to Paris", "Dinner with friends")
+- Save groups to local storage for persistence between sessions
+- View a list of your groups and access their details
+- Add participants to your groups
+- Record transactions and automatically calculate balances
+- Work offline and share groups via links
+- Merge changes when multiple people update the same group

 ## Tech

-Cashsplitter is a SPA, built with Preact in typescript, using deno for testing and support scripts.
+Cashsplitter is a SPA, built with Preact in TypeScript, using Deno for testing and support scripts.

 ## Antifeature